Walter462/Sneakers/README.md

 # Sneakers

-This is an explainatory README for the educational problem project "Sneakers".
+This is an explanatory README for the educational problem project "Sneakers".
-I try to develop the following skills:
+I aim to develop the following skills:
 - problem solving
 - logical reasoning
 - algorithmic thinking